Porcelain Crowns and Bridges in NYC

 Once the anesthesia wears off after getting a permanent crown, you can eat normally.
 However, it’s advisable to be cautious with very hard or very chewy foods that could potentially damage or dislodge the crown.
 Some examples include chewy candies, ice, and hard nuts.
 Opt for softer and non-sticky options to protect your new crown.
 Consult with your dentist for specific dietary guidelines based on your individual case.

-All dental procedures are unique to every individual’s needs.
+Dental procedures in NYC are unique to every individual’s needs, from porcelain crowns to bridges.
 Here are some things to consider during and after getting a tooth crown:

-Ceramic crowns and all-porcelain crowns offer significant cosmetic advantages by improving the appearance of damaged, discolored, or misshapen teeth.
-They are customized to match the color, shape, and size of natural teeth, enhancing overall smile aesthetics.
+Ceramic and all-porcelain crowns offer significant cosmetic advantages by improving the appearance of damaged, discolored, or misshapen teeth.
+In NYC, porcelain crowns and bridges are customized to match natural teeth’ color, shape, and size, enhancing overall smile aesthetics.

-Protective Restoration: Dental crowns provide a durable and strong covering for weakened natural teeth, safeguarding them from further damage, decay, or fractures.
-This protective function helps maintain the structural integrity of the tooth.
+Dental crowns are protective restorations that provide a durable and strong covering for weakened natural teeth, safeguarding them from further damage, decay, or fractures.
+This protective function helps maintain the tooth’s structural integrity.

 Disadvantages of Dental Crowns

-Tooth reduction: Due to a significant reduction in tooth structure, crowns are not as desired anymore, since ceramic onlays and inlays, and porcelain veneers provide similar type of restoration while preserving more tooth structure.
+Tooth reduction: Due to a significant reduction in tooth structure, crowns are less desired.
+Ceramic onlays, inlays, and porcelain veneers provide similar types of restoration while preserving more tooth structure.
 PFM crowns require the most reduction.

-Possible crown loss: Just like any restoration, a dental cap may come off because of various reasons.
+Possible crown loss: Like any restoration, a dental cap may come off for various reasons.

-Unaesthetic appearance of metal: Metal crowns are protective restorations that do not have any esthetic appeal.
-Eventually the metal edge of the Porcelain fused to metal crown (PFM crowns) will start to show as the gums recede.
+The unaesthetic appearance of metal: Unlike porcelain crowns and bridges in NYC, metal crowns are protective restorations with no aesthetic appeal.
+Eventually, the metal edge of the porcelain fused to the metal crown (PFM crowns) will start to show as the gums recede.

 Is this a dental emergency?
 Yes, it is!

-What to do if you have no access to the dentist?
-You can buy a temporary, over-the-counter cement in the nearest pharmacy and temporarily cement the crown.
-Please remember, it is only a temporary solution.
-Temporary cement does not provide a proper sterile environment that the tooth requires to avoid getting decayed again.
+If you cannot go to the dentist?
+You can buy a temporary, over-the-counter cement at the nearest pharmacy and temporarily cement the crown.
+Please remember that this is only a temporary solution.
+Temporary cement does not provide the proper sterile environment that your tooth requires to avoid decaying again.

-The cost of porcelain crowns can vary widely based on several factors.
+The cost of porcelain crown types can vary widely based on several factors.
 Here is a quick overview of what can affect the price of the crown:

-- Dental Insurance or private fees – Insurance fees tend to be lower for crowns then private fees.
+- Dental Insurance or private fees: Insurance fees tend to be lower for crowns than private fees.

-- Type of crown – Porcelain crown will always be more expensive than an all-metal crown.
+- Type of crown: In NYC, porcelain crowns and bridges will always be more expensive than all-metal crowns and bridges.

-- The individual dental practice prices – Private offices determine their own prices, so price of own office could be very different from the other.
+- The individual dental practice prices: Private offices determine their prices, so one office’s price can and often does differ.

-- The technology or materials dentist employs – The use of better material may be reflected in a higher cost of procedure since it is often related to better quality of the supplies, instruments and materials used.
-However, the smaller dental office may not have the same leverage to negotiate the supplies costs due to smaller volume as a larger office or a large DSO chain.
+- The technology or materials dentists employ: The use of better materials may be reflected in higher costs of dental crown types since they’re often related to better quality of the supplies, instruments, and materials used.
+However, smaller dental offices may not have the same leverage to negotiate supply costs due to the smaller volume of dental offices or large DSO chains.

-It’s essential to understand that crown costs can range from a few hundred ($800) to over a thousand dollars per crown ($2500-3000), and the final price may depend on various factors.
+It’s essential to understand that crown costs can range from several hundred ($800) to over a thousand dollars per crown ($2,500-$3,000), and the final price may depend on various factors.
 Remember to prioritize the quality of dental care and materials when making decisions about your oral health.
-Always consult directly with a dentist in your area for the most accurate and personalized cost information.
+Always consult directly with a dentist in your area for the most accurate and personalized information about types of dental crowns and costs.

-Contact the Specialists at 209 NYC Dental for Your Dental Crown Treatment
+Contact the Specialists at 209 NYC Dental for Porcelain Crowns and Bridges in NYC

 We want to help you improve your smile and self-esteem with our quality dental treatments and restoration services if you are experiencing tooth loss.
-Contact us today to learn more about our oral hygiene services, or book an appointment online to schedule your next procedure with us.
+Contact us today to learn more about our oral hygiene services, or book an appointment online to schedule your procedure.

-209 NYC Dental is conveniently located in Midtown Manhattan NYC and open 7 days a week, providing our patients with additional flexibility when scheduling.
-With over 20 years of experience, we have expanded into a multi-specialty practice with the ability to aid you with any dental issue, all in one location.
+209 NYC Dental is conveniently located in Midtown Manhattan and is open seven days a week, providing our patients with additional scheduling flexibility.
+With over twenty years of experience, we have expanded into a multi-specialty practice that can aid you with any dental issue, including porcelain crowns and bridges, all in one location.

 Author: Dr. Ben Ifraimov